RussellLangley/RussellLangley/README.md

 Greetings!

-- Computer Programming Student at Algonquin College.
-Interested in all things science and tech.
+- I'm a student of life, interested in all things science and tech.
+Not much to see here besides some coding tomfoolery and various backups.
 Cheers!

 <!---
 RussellLangley/RussellLangley is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.